Hierakonpolis/MU-Net/README.md

 --useGPU [True/False]: run on GPU, requires a CUDA enabled GPU and PyTorch installed with GPU support

-Note: we assume the first two indices in the volume are contained in the same coronal section, so that the third index would refer to different coronal sections
+Mask volumes are generated in the same folder as the segmented files.

 Example: